 Procedure

 Participants completed a triple crossed-categorization task (adapted from van Dommelen et al., 2015).
 Participants viewed 24 identity cards, each showing a person’s name, age, religion, nationality, caste reservation, and a head-and-shoulders silhouette.
 Based on a pilot study, we chose the targets’ castes, religions, and nationalities such that each target represented a person with whom participants shared none, one, two, or all three group memberships (Figure 2).
-Rather than test participants individually, we tested classrooms of 24–71 participants by presenting targets in a slide-based presentation.
+Participants were tested in classrooms of 24–71 participants by presenting targets in a slide-based presentation.
 Each slide contained a male and a female target with participants focusing on the target corresponding to their gender.
 Slides also contained a number identifying each target, and the response scale(s) corresponding to the question(s) participants answered at the time.

 In each session, participants first familiarised themselves with each target (for 7s) in an automated slideshow.
 Participants viewed targets for a second time, noting for each target whether they felt that this person was one of their own group (1 = “us”), or not one of their own group (0 = “not us”).
 Participants viewed targets for a third time, rating how comfortable or uncomfortable they would feel to share a room with this person (social distance; 1 = very uncomfortable, 7 = very comfortable), and how warm or cold they felt toward this person (feeling thermometer; 0 = cold, 100 = warm).
 Participants then completed a questionnaire containing the measures described below.